 Data privacy training and awareness

-Employee training is a key to reinforcing privacy by design and default principles and educating staff on their data protection obligations.
-Highlighting data privacy awareness during onboarding of new hires and annual training is helpful to keep privacy top of mind for employees and to know the company is considering it seriously.
+Employee training is key to reinforcing privacy by design and default principles and educating staff on their data protection obligations.
+Highlighting data privacy awareness during the onboarding of new hires and annual training is helpful to keep privacy top of mind for employees and to know the company is considering it seriously.

 Some examples of operationalising privacy by design and default

 Privacy by Design examples